karelz/karelz.github.io/_includes/mock_interviews.md

 Nothing, at least materially.
 This is my way of giving back something to the community.
-I do not expect any payments, compensations or endorsements for it.
+I do not expect any payments, compensations or endorsements for it as a reward or payback.

+Although, I will ask you afterwords to give me a recommendation (in your own words) about your experience on LinkedIn, if you can.
+If you can't, that is fine too.
+Main reason for the recommendation is to help me build trust relationship with other candidates in future faster and provide insight what to expect and about usefulness of the mock interview from different point of view.

-The only thing I will ask you is: If you have feedback on the interview from your side, please share it with me - it will help me get better as interviewer and it will also allow me to steer the mock interview effort in a direction useful to the participants.
+Overall I will also ask you: If you have feedback on the interview from your side, please share it with me - it will help me get better as interviewer and it will also allow me to steer the mock interview effort in a direction useful to the participants.

 ## Who is it for?

-Primary target audience are developers who plan to interview with Microsoft in near future, but are not sure with themselves and would love to "try it out" first to understand the experience and be better prepared.
+Primary target audience are developers who plan to **interview with Microsoft** in near future, but are not sure with themselves and would love to "try it out" first to understand the experience and be better prepared.
 It is something I would have welcomed myself before interviewing with Microsoft in 2005.

 The reasons people participate may vary - from just lowering their stress, confirming their technical knowledge, or testing their language skills (interview in English can be intimidating to many non-native speakers like me).
-I wont't ask your reasons and definitely won't judge them :).
+I won't judge your reasons, I may ask out of curiosity :).

 ## What to expect?